contentful/widget-sdk/css-in-js-UIEP.md

 1. Decide on using emotion as our CSS-in-JS solution
 2. Decide on which version of it we want to use (v10 or framework agnostic)
+   - note that this PR implements the framework agnostic approach

 Following are the characteristics we have used as our guiding principles in picking a solution —